The Magazine aims to publish articles “for curious people with a technical bent.” We celebrated our first year in

 For reported stories, we ask for a strong outline, including a description of the throughline of the story, who you will be interviewing, and how you will research the piece.
 But we don’t ask anyone to report “on spec.”

 We try to respond to pitches within one to three weeks, depending on the current backlog.
 We don’t have tons of spare bandwidth, but we do track and respond to all pitches.

 Fee and Terms

 Rates for our regular issues: More prosaically, most features we publish hover in the 1500–2000-word range.
 We pay a flat rate for accepted work, paid within 30 days of publication.
-The rate is $500 for essays and reported work, with longer-form reporting paid at the higher end of the scale.
+The rate varies from $250 to $800 for essays and reported work, with longer-form reporting paid at the higher end of the scale.
 For reported pieces, we pay additionally for photos, audio, and video, to be negotiated as part of the assignment.
 We can pay some modest expenses for reporting as well.

 Our contract for all content gives us perpetual non-exclusive rights, but we only pay for and contract for the exclusive right to publish an article from submission until 60 days following its publication.
 After that, authors may resell or republish work.
 Many have so far.
 (This isn’t intended as a substitute for reading the contract, which is the sole legal representation of our relationship with an author.)

 We also pay for illustration and photography, although our rates vary.
 For authors who have already taken pictures or wish to, we negotiate separately additional fees on top of the article fee.
 The same 60 days’ exclusivity applies.